 It is very common to have neck pain after a car accident.
 However, the symptoms do not always present the same way.
 Sometimes the pain happens immediately.
 Other times it may be a few days or weeks before pain sets in.
 In both instances, the dynamics of the injury itself are similar.
 This article is meant to help victims of accidents understand a typical course of treatment.
 This article must not be misconstrued as medical advice.

-Whenever you have neck pain after a car accident, the first thing you should is speak to the police.
-The second is get the proper medical care.
-Even if you are not feeling pain at the time of the crash you should to get checked out.
-Even the slightest of symptoms can turn into something life altering.
+Whenever you have neck pain after a car accident, the first thing you should do is speak to the police.
+The second is getting the proper medical care.
+Even if you are not feeling pain at the time of the crash you should get checked out.
+Even the slightest of symptoms can turn into something life-altering.

 Complaints of neck pain after a car accident in the emergency room are often treated the same way.
 The complaints will cause them to run some test, whether it be an x-ray or a CT scan (computerized tomography).
 It is important to note that in the emergency room, they are looking for just that, emergencies.
 This means that injuries which can be very serious can be overlooked because they are not life-threatening emergencies at first.
 In addition, tests like x-rays are not effective in diagnosing some of the most common neck injuries.
 Injuries like disc bulges and herniations usually take more sophisticated testing.

 Following the emergency room, it is likely that you will get a recommendation to rest and see a physician.
 The physician you see can be the difference between the proper care, and failure to diagnose a serious problem.
 Most emergency rooms will recommend that you see your general practitioner.
 Unless your doctor is a specialist, this can be a mistake.
 In general, it is best to see an orthopedic doctor, a neurologist or a neurosurgeon.